Dam Animals Names With Images and Scientific Names in English

 • Tasmanian Platypus: Tasmanian platypuses, scientifically known as Ornithorhynchus anatinus, are a subspecies of platypuses that are found in Tasmania, Australia.
 They inhabit freshwater habitats like rivers, streams, and lakes, where they primarily feed on aquatic invertebrates like insects, worms, and crustaceans.
 Tasmanian platypuses are important indicators of ecosystem health, as their presence or absence can signal changes in water quality and habitat conditions.
 However, habitat loss, pollution, and climate change are significant threats to Tasmanian platypus populations in the wild.

-Also Read: Himalayan Animals Name With Images and Scientific Names in English
+Also Read: Animal Name Starting With B With Images and Scientific Names in English

 Habitats of Dam Animals Names with Images